 Zinc plays an important role in the production of insulin.
 Therefore, Zinc deficiency may increase your risk of developing diabetes.
 But is there any scientific evidence to this effect?
 The answer is yes.
 Several studies show Zinc deficiency to be associated with high risk of Type 2 as well as Type 1 diabetes..
 For example, in one study (4), researchers investigated the relationship between dietary intake of Zinc, and diabetes in 1769 rural individuals and 1806 urban individuals in India.
 The authors concluded that low dietary zinc was associated with an increased risk of diabetes.

 Zinc Deficiency in Diabetes

 Diabetics are at high risk of Zinc deficiency because there is an increased loss of Zinc in the urine if your diabetes is uncontrolled.
-In addition, older diabetics are even at higher risk as they consume less Zinc-rich foods such as meats, seafood and and nuts.
+In addition, older diabetics are even at higher risk as they consume less Zinc-rich foods such as meats, seafood and nuts.
 Furthermore, there is less absorption of Zinc as we get older.
-To make the matter worse, diabetics are usually on a number of medications (listed below) that can interfere with Zinc absorption.
+To make matters worse, diabetics are usually on a number of medications (listed below) that can interfere with Zinc absorption.

 - Thiazide diuretics: the mechanism is increased urinary losses of Zinc.